-The CDAFVR<1:0> bits of the FVRCON register are used to enable and configure the gain amplifier settings for the reference supplied to the comparator modules.
-Reference Section 19.0 "Comparator Module" for additional information.
+The CDAFVR<1:0> bits of the FVRCON register are used to enable and configure the gain amplifier settings for the reference supplied to the DAC, CPS and comparator module.
+Reference Section 17.0 "Digital-to-Analog Converter (DAC) Module" and Section 19.0 "Comparator Module" for additional information.